Developing RESILIENCE – Spiritual (Part 2)

 COMPONENTS of Spiritual Resilience (S>R>)

 BALANCE is an essential feature of mental health – in this case the balance between faith & free will.
 Both are true & both are necessary.
-Faith could be expressed as religious participation.
-Free will would be actively practicing the Golden Rule: ‘Love thy neighbor as thyself’ or Do unto others as you would have them do unto you’.
+Faith could be expressed as religious participation, trusting the unseen from positive experiences.

 1. Spirituality – Faith, Belief

 As listed in Part #1 the term has several meanings, & people use it differently.
-It has been called Inner growth, mindfulness, a spiritual awakening….
+It has been called Inner Growth, Mindfulness, a Spiritual Awakening….

 In 2015 a request went out in the US & Germany: “How would you define the term ‘spirituality’?”and over 1,77o people answered.
 10 concepts divided into 3 groupings (see chart above) emerged from an analysis of the responses

-PRACTICAL Spirituality – Regular Renewal of:
+PRACTICAL Spirituality is the Regular Renewal of:

 • Commitment to & relationship with a personal Higher Power of your understanding